willfarrell/docker-crontab/README.md

 ```

 ## TODO
-- [ ] Make smaller by using busybox?
 - [ ] Have ability to auto regenerate crontab on file change (signal HUP?)
 - [ ] Run commands on host machine (w/ --privileged?)
 - [ ] Write tests